Shop-specific acts of sustainability per category:

 Pentik

 Pentik offers a sewing service for fabrics bought from the shop.
-It also works with a sewing partner who does repair sewing.
+It also works with a sewing services partner who provides repair services.

 Polarn O. Pyret